ocaml/opam-repository/governance/policies/archiving.md

         - `["(none)"]` the maintainer will not maintain any version
         - `["1.3"]` the maintainer will maintain the latest  version of "1.3.Z"
         - `["2.(latest)"]` the maintainer will maintain the latest minor version specifically of version "2" of the package
+- `x-maintained`:
+    - Allowed values: `true` and `false`
+    - Meaning:
+        - Expresses that this opam package version is maintained (if `true`) or not (if `false`).
+        - Overwrites the `x-maintenance-intent` field
+        - Useful to abandon pre-releases
+        - Also for packages that are used in private opam-repositories or developments
+    - Examples:
+        - `true # used by @bactrian, added on 2025-01-24` where @bactrian wants to keep this package in the opam-repository
+        - `false` if this meets the `x-maintenance-intent`, but is actually not maintained

 ## References